Zixuan-Tan/FVF/README.md

+## Introduction

-This repository contains dataset related to the paper: "Similar but Patched Code Considered Harmful -- The Impact of Similar but Patched Code on Recurring Vulnerability Detection and How to Remove Them", which is currently anonymous for double-blind review.
+This repository contains dataset related to the paper: "Similar but Patched Code Considered Harmful -- The Impact of Similar but Patched Code on Recurring Vulnerability Detection and How to Remove Them".

+## File Structure

 **vulnerability feature DB/**: The vulnerability feature database, which contains the vulnerabilities and patch logs.